HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 #### mTLS Endpoint Discovery

-For Payers to establish a secure mTLS connection with another Payer there needs to be a discovery service.
+Payers need two capabilities in order to establish trusted connections with other Payers:

+1. A Discovery or Directory Service to be able to find other endpoints
+2. A Trust Framework in which both parties are members.

 In the absence of a Trusted Exchange Framework and Common Agreement (TEFCA) or National Endpoint Directory service for Payers an interim solution is required.
 For this purpose a public git repository will be established that will be used to store signed mTLS endpoint bundles.

 Each Payer will create an mTLS bundle.
 The bundle will be signed by a Certificate Authority (CA) using public/private keys.
+The Endpoint will also be "endorsed" by a Trust Framework Manager using a certificate.
+The Trust Framework endorsement process is detailed below in the Trust Framework section of this page.

 The mTLS Endpoint Bundle is profiled in this IG.
+It consists of an Endpoint And two Organization profiles: One for the Health Plan and One for the Managing Organization that operates the endpoint.
+These profiles use the National Directory (NDH) IG Profiles.

+The mTLS Endpoint Bundle is profiled in this IG.
+It consists of an Endpoint And two Organization profiles: One for the Health Plan and One for the Managing Organization that operates the endpoint.
+These profiles use the National Directory (NDH) IG Profiles.

-It is comprised of an Endpoint And Organization profile.
-These profiles use the National Directory Query IG Profiles.
+The mTLS Endpoint Bundle is profiled in this IG.
+It consists of an Endpoint And two Organization profiles: One for the Health Plan and One for the Managing Organization that operates the endpoint.
+These profiles use the National Directory (NDH) IG Profiles.

 The profiles are: